California parole panel votes in favor of release from prison for Sirhan Sirhan

 Only one journalist, Julie Watson of the Associated Press, was permitted to observe the hearing and distributed an account of what happened.
 She reported that Commissioner Robert Barton pointed out that Sirhan qualified as a youthful offender for purposes of parole consideration — he was 24 in 1968 — and the board is required to give that “great weight” under the law.
 Sirhan also qualified for “elderly parole” for being 77 and having served more than 20 years.

-Barton, joined by deputy commissioner Teresa Meighan, said the lack of testimony by prosecutors didn’t matter.
-“Obviously they opposed in the past and even if they had opposed it today our decision would be the same,” Barton said.
+Barton, joined by Deputy Commissioner Teresa Meighan, said the lack of testimony by prosecutors didn’t matter.
+“Obviously they opposed in the past, and even if they had opposed it today our decision would be the same,” Barton said.

 Shortly after midnight on June 5, 1968, Kennedy gave a speech at the Ambassador Hotel in Los Angeles after winning the California Democratic presidential primary.
 As he walked through a hotel pantry after the speech, Sirhan ran toward him from the front and fired a .22-caliber pistol, witnesses said.
 Sirhan was immediately wrestled onto a table and the gun seized, but Kennedy was mortally wounded.
 He died the next day.

-Note: Correction: An earlier version of this story said the California parole board has 90 days to review the panel’s decision.
-It has 120 days.
-A state corrections spokesman initially provided incorrect information.
-This article has been corrected.